This post may contain affiliate links. Please read my disclosure policy.

 I finely ground a small handful (1/3 cup) of dried porcini in a spice grinder and stirred the powder into the sauce.

-Feel free to skip that step if you have trouble finding dried porcini, but know that you can find them in many supermarkets and online.
+Feel free to skip that step if you have trouble finding dried porcini, but you can find them in many supermarkets and online.

 How make mushroom Bolognese